genejike/terraform-beginner-bootcamp-2023/README.md

 - For easier debug sessions and manuel installation of terraform cli
 - this will make it more portable
 ### shebang
- shebang tells the bashscript what program that will interpret the script eq `#!/bin/bash` we used the `#!/usr/bin/env bash` recommended by chatgpt for portability for diffeerent os distribution [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))
+* shebang tells the bashscript what program that will interpret the script eq `#!/bin/bash` we used the `#!/usr/bin/env bash` recommended by chatgpt for portability for diffirent os distribution [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))

 - for portability